meltyourface/blank/posts/Fake-science/Debunking-the-Myth-of-Organic-Energy-Emissions/index.md

 ## Debunking the Fake Scientific Theory of "Organic Energy Emissions"

-Objective: Design an experiment to methodically debunk the widely propagated fake scientific theory of "Organic Energy Emissions" by demonstrating the absence of a quantifiable energy release from organic materials.
+**Objective**: Design an experiment to methodically debunk the widely propagated fake scientific theory of "Organic Energy Emissions" by demonstrating the absence of a quantifiable energy release from organic materials.

-Hypothesis: There is no quantifiable energy release, called "Organic Energy Emissions," from organic materials.
+**Hypothesis**: There is no quantifiable energy release, called "Organic Energy Emissions," from organic materials.

 Experimental Setup: